imbasoftru/IMBA-BACKUP/user_manual_en.md

 `imba-backup.ps1 -GetBackupStatus -BackupDir C:\BACKUP\`

-# Obtaining a full DirInfo-file for backup
+# Obtaining a full DirInfo file for backup
-The DirInfo-file contains descriptions of the files stored in the backup and their checksums.
-Each snapshot stores an AddList.json DirInfo-file for the files stored in that snapshot.
-However, to obtain a full DirInfo-file consisting of the DirInfo-files for each snapshot, you need to run a special command.
-For example, to save the full DirInfo-file for the backup stored in the C:\BACKUP\ directory to the FullDirInfo.json file, you need to use the following command:
+The DirInfo file contains descriptions of the files stored in the backup and their checksums.
+Each snapshot stores an AddList.json DirInfo file for the files stored in that snapshot.
+However, to obtain a full DirInfo file consisting of the DirInfo files for each snapshot, you need to run a special command.
+For example, to save the full DirInfo file for the backup stored in the C:\BACKUP\ directory to the FullDirInfo.json file, you need to use the following command:

 `imba-backup.ps1 -GetFullDirInfo -BackupDir C:\BACKUP\ -DirInfoFile FullDirInfo.json`